Trivancee/StegHub-DevOps-Projects/Tooling-Website-Deployment-and-Automation/README.md

 <img width="1194" height="98" alt="image (5)" src="https://github.com/user-attachments/assets/0fcd0486-0c90-4b91-8ab0-91b795199a7a" />

+---

-# Step 3: Configure Jenkins to copy files to NFS server via SSH
+# Step 3: Configure Jenkins to copy files to the NFS server via SSH

 Now that we have our artifacts saved locally on the Jenkins server, let's set up Jenkins to copy them to our NFS server.
 We will use the "Publish Over SSH" plugin for this task.